CLINICAL DOCUMENTATION SECTION

 Useful Tools for Documentation

-Letters That Improve Insurance Cooperation
+Letters For Improving Insurance Cooperation

 Initial and Progress Insurance Letters (Word format)

-First Insurance Letter
+First Insurance Letter (Word .doc)

-This is the letter we send when we open a Med-Pay claim for a newly injured person.
+This is the letter we send when we open a Med-Pay claim with a newly injured person.
 You should review your State's Insurance laws to rephrase the paragraph about Insurance Law and Interest Charges for late payment.

-Progress Insurance Letter
+Progress Insurance Letter (Word .doc)

 This is the letter we send following re-assessment of the patient.